NuxGeo/river4ogs/README.md

-# Shapely_line_filter - an illustration
+# shapely_filter

 ---
 This tool filters a network consists of polylines, for example, a river network.
 Input and output are all *[MultiLineString](https://shapely.readthedocs.io/en/latest/manual.html#MultiLineString)*.
 Source data like *ESRI Shapefile* and *GeoJSON file* can be filtered or simplified using this tool, however, the attribute table of the original data will not exist in your filtered data.
+The tool requires the [Shapely](https://github.com/Toblerity/Shapely) Python package.

 __The tool does four things:__
 1. Remove short dead-end lines.